5 min read

 It's our central concept, we love to give where it counts, establish trust, and build community ties on the bonds we create from working together, whether in giving or receiving or spreading the word!

-In addition to my general social media boosting policy, which everyone should read, you can read more specifically about the thread here as well.
+In addition to my general social media boosting policy, which everyone who wants help from me should read first, you can learn more specifically about the thread here as well.
+If you post to that thread, you are responsible for this informtion. ignoring it will get you muted/blocked and unable to participate in future mutual aid events.

 Most of the FAQs and tips below come from the Twitter thread linked here and displayed below.